PierrePIRONIN/ProgrammingElixir1.2/part1/chap07/ListsAndRecursion-1/README.md

 ## Your turn : ListsAndRecursions-1

-Write a mapsum function that takes a list and a function.
+Write a `mapsum` function that takes a list and a function.
 It applies the function to each element of the list and then sums the result.

-=> My implementation
+## My implementation
 ```elixir
 iex(1)> defmodule MyList  do
 ...(1)>   def mapsum([head | tail], func) do